29th (Worcestershire) Regiment of Foot: 19th century

 In 1808, the 29th joined Wellington's army engaged in the 1807-1814 Peninsular War in Spain and Portugal.
 At Roliça on 17 August, it suffered heavy losses assaulting an entrenched French position, which was taken only after a prolonged defence; at Vimeiro four days later, it held off an attack by Brenier's Brigade, allowing two other British battalions to first regroup, then repulse the attack.
+The 29th Foot at Vimeiro were the last British Army regiment to go into battle wearing their hair pulled back into queues.

 I wish very much that some measures could be adopted to get recruits for the regiment, it is the best Regiment in this Army, has an admirable internal system and excellent Non-Commissioned Officers.